quantiota/AI-Agent-Lab/docs/tasks/internship/3-archtecture-overview.md

 When integrating with the various APIs, keep the following in mind:

-1. **QuestDB API**:
+1. **Internal APIs (QuestDB, Grafana, code-server)**:
-   - Use the appropriate client library or HTTP API endpoints for efficient data insertion and querying.
+   - Use appropriate client libraries or HTTP API endpoints for efficient communication.
-   - Implement connection pooling and error handling for robust database interactions.
+   - Implement connection pooling and error handling for robust interactions.

-2. **Grafana API**:
-   - Utilize the Grafana HTTP API to programmatically create and update dashboards.
-   - Consider implementing a caching mechanism to avoid excessive API calls.
+   - Consider implementing caching mechanisms to optimize performance.

-3. **code-server API**:
-   - Use the code-server API to execute code remotely and retrieve results.
-   - Implement proper security measures to prevent unauthorized code execution.

-4. **External APIs** (OpenAI, Custom API 1, Custom API 2):
+2. **External APIs (OpenAI, Custom API 1, Custom API 2)**:
    - Implement rate limiting and error handling to manage API usage effectively.
    - Use asynchronous programming techniques for improved performance when making multiple API calls.
+   - Ensure proper security measures for handling API keys and sensitive data.

+For all APIs:
+- Log API interactions for debugging and monitoring purposes.
+- Implement retry mechanisms with exponential backoff for handling temporary failures.
+- Use appropriate authentication methods as required by each API.

 ## Getting Started